 - Attendance and grades - There is no University-wide policy on attendance and no minimum number of classes that students are required to attend - instead, students are expected to show up “regularly.”
 Lectures typically do not take attendance, and in many if not most courses, attendance has no impact on grades.
 If an instructor desires to implement an attendance policy, they can establish clear guidelines on their syllabus for how a missed class or section will affect student grades.
-A common policy for seminars allows three absences before decreasing student letter grades by one half (on their class participation, final project, or even overall letter grade) for each additional absence unless the student has a Dean’s Excuse (which vary across residential colleges).
+A common policy for seminars allows three absences before decreasing student letter grades by one half (on their class participation, final project, or even overall letter grade) for each additional absence unless the student has a Dean’s Extension (which vary across residential colleges).
 However, Yale instructors generally accommodate students with reasonable excuses with or without the Dean’s form.

 Clarity and fairness are the most important aspects of any course’s grading policy from both a pedagogical perspective and Yale culture.
 Instructors can consider effective syllabus design and assessment strategies in order to provide clear standards to students.

 Non-Letter Grades / Special Marks

 Sometimes special marks must be reported to the Registrar in place of the usual letter grades.
 The Registrar provides additional information about these marks along with the end-of-the-term packet: